-The power of fresh cranberries and raw honey takes on a magical form in these fermented cranberries in honey.
+The power of fresh fruit and raw honey takes on a magical form in these fermented cranberries in honey.
 This delicious ferment is a mixture of fruit, bacteria cultures, a clean glass jar, and time!

 When raw honey and ingredients are combined, the liquid from the cranberries gets released into the honey, causing fermentation.
 This is due to living cultures in raw honey.
 It changes the texture and impacts the flavor of both elements.
 Gotta love science!

-- Glass fermentation weight: Feel free to use a glass fermentation wait.
+- Glass fermentation weight: Feel free to use a glass weight.
 But be mindful that there may be the right size for your vessel.

 - Ph strips: Ph strips are a good way to learn to track the changes in the acidity of your ferment changes over time.

 - Glass jar: a glass mason jar with a plastic lid is my go-to for honey ferments.

-- raw honey: First and foremost, raw honey is essential because the live cultures are how this recipe works.
+First and foremost, raw honey is essential because the live cultures are how this recipe works.
 If you're looking to whip up a large batch of this honey ferment I suggest checking out the bulk section of your local food co-op.

 Pick through your cranberries discarding any that are significantly bruised or moldy.